Palle Huld

-Palle Huld (2 August 1912 – 26 November 2010) was a Danish Boy Scout film actor and writer.
+Palle Huld (2 August 1912 – 26 November 2010) was a Danish Boy Scout, film actor and writer.
 He appeared in 40 films between 1933 and 2000.
 He was born in Hellerup in Denmark.
 His journey around the world at the age of 15 in 1928 reportedly inspired Hergé to create Tintin.

 Around the World in 44 Days

 The Danish newspaper Politiken held a competition in honour of Jules Verne which was open only to teenage boys.
-The winner would be assisted in a challenge to circumnavigate the globe within 46 days unaccompanied.
+The winner would be assisted in a challenge to circumnavigate the world within 46 days unaccompanied.
 They were allowed to use all forms of transport apart from aviation.
 There were several hundred applications for this competition.
 Huld was 15 at the time and working in a car dealership as a clerk.
-Huld left on his voyage on 1 March 1928, a journey that took him through the following countries, namely (besides Denmark): England, Scotland, Canada, Japan, Korea, China (Manchuria), the Soviet Union, Poland and Germany.
+Huld left on his voyage on 1 March 1928, a journey that took him through the following countries: the United Kingdom, Canada, Japan, Korea, China (Manchuria), the Soviet Union, Poland and Germany.
 In 44 days he made it back to Copenhagen to the cheers of a crowd of 20,000.
-Shortly after his homecoming he made an additional journey (now mostly dressed in his scout uniform) to Sweden, England (where he met Baden-Powell) and France (where he laid a bouquet of flowers at the grave of Jules Verne).
+That year Huld published a book about his trip, A Boy Scout Around the World.
+Shortly after his homecoming he made an additional journey (now mostly dressed in his scout uniform) to Sweden, Britain (where he met Baden-Powell) and France, where he laid a bouquet of flowers at the grave of Jules Verne.